 - Opportunities to develop powerful global networks

-The Warwick-NTU Double Masters Programme enjoys unique differential advantages, including the learning benefits derived from studying in the diverse and stimulating European and Asian environments, the blending of Warwick’s strong emphasis on research and theoretical/ methodological issues with RSIS’ competence in professional and applied skills, and the provision of quality post-graduate qualifications critical to the needs of public and private organisations operating in a demanding and complex international community.
+The NTU-Warwick Double Master’s Programme enjoys unique differential advantages, including the learning benefits derived from studying in the diverse and stimulating European and Asian environments, the blending of Warwick’s strong emphasis on research and theoretical/ methodological issues with RSIS’ competence in professional and applied skills, and the provision of quality post-graduate qualifications critical to the needs of public and private organisations operating in a demanding and complex international community.

 Students in Year 1 at Warwick will be exposed to its acclaimed expertise in the political and methodological aspects of international studies, providing a foundation for RSIS’ global security focus in Year 2 studies.
 Additionally, there will be opportunities to enhance language skills, including the acquisition of Asian language competencies.
 Finally, Double Degree graduates will benefit from the acquisition in a condensed period of time of two Masters degrees from two globally respected universities.